Zzzhenya/Supermarket_sales/README.md

 * The differences are more visible. eg: In Naypyitaw average sales quantity has a considerable gap between males and females.
 (0.68, compared to 0.43 overall value)

 * Some cities show opposite patterns to overall pattern. eg: In Yangon average unit price sales by females is higher than males.

+### 8. Revenue fluctuation over time (datetime)

+* Because of the fixed tax rate and lack of margine the fluctuation patterns of daily sum of gross income and daily sum of invoice total trends are similarly shaped.

+* Daily sum of gross income might be an interesting field to analyze further because of the fluctuations.

+* Overall cumulative gross income as well as cumulative gross income of each city show a trend of linear steady increase.

+### 9. When (time, month, day) are people more likely to make purchases?
+Higher revenue

+Day of Week

+* The supermarket sales occuer all 7 days of the week at all three locations.

+* When considering total gross income by day of the week,the highest total revenue was made on Saturday, closely followed by Tuesday.

+* The lowest total revenue was made on Monday

+Day of Week by City

+    * Lowest sales for Mandalay is Sunday

+    * Lowest sales for Naypyitaw is Monday

+    * Lowest sales for Yangon is Wednesday

+    * Highest sales for Mandalay is Saturday

+    * Highest sales for Naypyitaw is Saturday

+    * Highest sales for Yangon is Sunday

+* Because of this it is hard to generaize a particular day of week as the day with highest or lowest revenue.

+* One must also consider that this dataset is not a raw dataset and is already cleaned to be balanced for an unknown analysis.

+Hour of Day

+* When considering total gross income of all three supermarkets by the hour of day, 19th hour is the highest and the 20th hour is the lowest.

+When considering the total income by the hour of day of each supermarket seperately;

+* For some reason Mandalay has a significanly low total gross income in the 16th hour (4 - 4.59 PM).
+This is the lowest total gross income for any hour of all three cities.

+* Mandalay also has a significantly high total gross income in the 19th hour ( 7 - 8 PM).
+This is the highest total gross income for any hour of all three cities.